 Australia has a reciprocal health agreement with New Zealand but you'll still need travel insurance that covers skiing to pay for emergency ambulance transport and evacuation or medically assisted repatriation to Australia.

 There's been great progress over the years in slope and equipment design to make skiing a safer activity.
-But as Craig Douglas from NZSki (the company that owns The Remarkables, Coronet Peak and Mount Hutt ski fields) reminds us, the basics still need to be observed.
+But as NZSki (the company that owns The Remarkables, Coronet Peak and Mount Hutt ski fields) reminds us, the basics still need to be observed.
 He's provided the following checklist to help skiers and snowboarders stay safe when hitting the slopes in New Zealand.

 - Pre-condition with leg and core exercises before your trip, so you can really enjoy full days on the slopes.